Current Status - California

 Alaska’s voting system is designed to accommodate a large and geographically remote state, with widespread use of mail voting and policies that allow ballots to be counted after election …

-Alaska is taking steps to strengthen how it responds to violence against women, with recent efforts focused on expanding victim services, improving access to legal support, and addressing gaps in …
+Updated on May 18 to reflect the passage of HB48.
+Alaska is taking steps to strengthen how it responds to violence against women, with recent efforts focused on expanding victim …

 In 2025, the U.S. Department of Justice requested voter registration data from states as part of a broader effort to review voter rolls.
 In 2026, Tennessee complied, providing its …